nsafran1217/cde-website/src/content/blog/005-t2-altix-bootstrap.md

 ### Kernel Versions:
 I am a beginer when it comes to customizing the Linux kernel.
 These are my observations.
 This may change if I fix more issues in the later kernel.
 #### 3.14.79:
 The last working kernel with a simple patch to fix a compile issue.
-This kernel works well over the serial console, but I can't get SSH or NFS working on it. `svn up` also fails to work on this version.
-I assume there a compatibility issues with the binaries included with T2 and is too old.
+This kernel works well over the serial console, but I can't get SSH or NFS working on it. `svn up` also fails on this version.
+I assume there are compatibility issues with the binaries included with T2 and the kernel.
 I recommend using this for initial setup since the serial console works well.

 #### 4.19.325
 With 1 additional patch, this kernel works well.
 The biggest issue is with the serial console.
 It seems to drop input, or not echo your input back until you send another character.
-SSH, NFS, and other tools work correct on this kernel.
+SSH, NFS, and other tools work correctly on this kernel.
 I recommend using this kernel version.

 ### 3.14.79 Patch:
 All you need to do is change `u64` to `unsigned long` in the `sn_dma_flush` function in `arch/ia64/sn/pci/pcibr/pcibr_dma.c`: